Murphy Town, Bengaluru: Town plan

-Residents of Murphy Town
+Residents of Hoysala Nagara

-Like in other suburbs of the Bangalore Cantonment, Murphy Town has a large Tamil population with Kannada & Telugu speaking Residents too.
-They trace their ancestry to the large number of Tamil soldiers, suppliers and workers who were brought into the Bangalore Civil and Military Station, by the British Army, after the fall of Tippu Sultan.It is said that half of the Tamil soldier ancestors of the Murphy town residents were from The Madras Sappers.
-Murphy Town along with other suburbs of the Bangalore Cantonment was directly under the administration of the British Madras Presidency till 1949, when it was handed over to the Mysore State.
+Like in other suburbs of the Bangalore Cantonment, Hoysala Nagara has a large Tamil population with Kannada & Telugu speaking Residents too.
+They trace their ancestry to the large number of Tamil soldiers, suppliers and workers who were brought into the Bangalore Civil and Military Station, by the British Army, after the fall of Tippu Sultan.It is said that half of the Tamil soldier ancestors of the Hoysala Nagara residents were from The Madras Sappers.
+Hoysala Nagara along with other suburbs of the Bangalore Cantonment was directly under the administration of the British Madras Presidency till 1949, when it was handed over to the Mysore State.

-Like other poverty stricken areas of the world, Murphy Town, along with Austin Town has produced many good football players, with the sport being very popular in the suburb.this town has produced national & international Hockey players, coaches.
+Like other poverty stricken areas of the world, Hoysala Nagara, along with Ferdinand Kittel Nagara has produced many good football players, with the sport being very popular in the suburb.
+This town has produced national & international Hockey players, coaches.

 Even today Free Football & Hockey coaching is conducted for kids.

 Primrose Hockey Club One of the Oldest Private Hockey clubs in Karnataka was started here in 1959.
-There are some 37 houses in Murphy Town where the residents pay a nominal rent to BBMP, with the rates staying low as fixed by the British Authorities of the erstwhile Bangalore Cantonment.
+There are some 37 houses in Hoysala Nagara where the residents pay a nominal rent to BBMP, with the rates staying low as fixed by the British Authorities of the erstwhile Bangalore Cantonment.
 After independence, the residents met Murphy to get ownership papers, however these 37 houses were left without proper land papers.
 According to residents, they are still looked down as immigrants by government departments, even though they have been living in Bangalore than most other people in the city.
-The Street names in Murphy Town are named after Mudaliars, who were prominent businessmen in the community.
+The Street names in Hoysala Nagara are named after Mudaliars, who were prominent businessmen in the community.

 The Town Government School had produced several IAS officers, doctors, engineers, scientists, politicians, and teachers.

 Former municipal councillor Shri Bhaskaran was elected several times as councillor and was honorary deputy mayor of Bangalore.